yazi-rs/yazi-rs.github.io/docs/plugins/layout.md

 ui.Span("foo")
 ```

-For convenience, `ui.Span` can also accept itself as a argument:
+For convenience, `ui.Span` can also accept another `ui.Span` as an argument:

 ```lua
 ui.Span(ui.Span("bar"))